SAP-samples/btp-setup-automator/usecases/other/discoverycenter/3774-taskcenter/README.md

 # Instructions for running SAP Discovery Center Mission in btp-setup-automator

+The [btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator) is an open source project to help developers setting-up their SAP BTP accounts quickly via various command line interfaces.

 ## Pre-Requisites

-To use the tooling you first need to finish the following tasks:
+To use the [btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator) you first need to finish the following tasks:

 - Get an [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial) or a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) (recommended) where you can make use of the free tier service plans
 - [Install a Docker engine](https://docs.docker.com/desktop/)